Does Ketogenesis take place in the setting of low glucose levels in the blood, after exhaustion of other cellular carbohydrate stores?

 Carbohydrates Are The Body’s Primary Energy Source

 Glucose, or sugar, is your body’s major fuel supply.
 When you eat a combination of fat, carbohydrates, and sugars, your body uses carbohydrates for energy first.
 This is called glycolysis.
 Unused sugars are stored in the muscles and the liver.
+Too many unused sugars and you gain weight.

 Fat Metabolism Occurs When Glucose Levels Are Insufficient